Florida Property Insurance Market

 OIR oversees one of the largest insurance markets in the world.
 One of the way OIR monitors data trends in the property insurance market is by tracking the total number of residential policies, the total direct written premium, and the total insured value within the market.

-The table below provides policy totals for all carriers in Florida writing residential policies, including Citizens Property Insurance Corporation, starting with Q1 2022 (January 1 - March 31, 2022) to Q1 2025 (January 1 - March 31, 2025).
+The table below provides policy totals for all carriers in Florida writing residential policies, including Citizens Property Insurance Corporation, starting with Q2 2023 (April 1 - June 30, 2023) to Q1 2026 (January 1 - March 31, 2026).
 This data can also be found in OIR's Market Intelligence Reports available here.

 Admitted Property Market vs. Non-Admitted Property Market